 The method required for conveyance of a waterway is not included in the Preconstruction authorizations and permits issued by resource and regulatory agencies.
-Prior to commencing any work on the detour, determine a preferred method of conveyance and submit this with the Contractor's temporary facilities joint application to the Project Manager.
+Prior to commencing any work on the detour, determine a preferred method of conveyance and submit this with the Contractor's temporary facilities joint application.
 The submittal will be forwarded to the appropriate resource and regulatory agencies for review and approval.